Deafness in Iceland: Language preservation and revitalization

-ITM is classified by many sources as an indigenous minority sign language and the only traditional sign language in Iceland as well as a shared-signing language.
-There is an estimation of only about 250 first-language users of ISL and 100-1500 hearing speakers most of which are related or connected to first language users.
+ISL is classified by many sources as an indigenous minority sign language and the only traditional sign language in Iceland as well as a shared-signing language.
+There only an estimated 250 first-language users of ISL and 100–1,500 hearing speakers most of whom are related or connected to first language users.

-Issues that would pose a threat to ITM are mainly due to community external forces like technology, increased immigration and use of foreign languages, as well as demographic changes.
-Other causes were due to generational gaps, transmission barriers, and societal ignorance.
+Issues that would pose a threat to ISL are mainly due to external forces like technology, increased immigration and use of foreign languages, as well as demographic changes.
+Other causes include due to generational gaps, transmission barriers, and societal ignorance.

-Since 1960, increased immigration, increased birth rate and higher life expectancy have contributed to a rapidly changing demographic in the region.
+Since 1960, increased immigration, increased birth rate and higher life expectancy have contributed to rapidly changing demographics in the region.
 There was an estimated influx of over 100 languages from over 100 countries living in Iceland in 2011.
-This growing population of foreign language speakers constitutes about 10% of Icelands present inhabitants and 80% of children are growing up in multilingual households.
-This change to the linguistic landscape pose a threat to native ITM and the use of it moving forward as people acquire language skills other than Icelandic.
-Iceland has worked to track who uses ITM and the various levels of exposure to the language and found that roughly .005% of the total population (in 2020) uses ITM.
+This growing population of foreign language speakers constitutes about 10% of Iceland's present inhabitants, and 80% of children are growing up in multilingual households.
+This change to the linguistic landscape pose a threat to native ISL and its use moving forward as people acquire language skills other than Icelandic.
+Iceland has worked to track who uses ISL and the various levels of exposure to the language and found that roughly .005% of the total population (in 2020) uses ISL.

-Studies have also noted that ITM is typically not taught by parents to their deaf children as a first language and usually teaching is influenced by the multilingualism of other users, which is a proposition as to why the language can be considered endangered.
-Because ITM is a second language, usually not transmitted directly by parents, that means the quality of ITM acquisition is dependent upon the teachings learners do receive by non-native input of the language (second generation language users) of hearing and deaf backgrounds and multilingual interactions.
+Studies have also noted that ISL is typically not taught by parents to their deaf children as a first language and usually teaching is influenced by the multilingualism of other users, which is a possibility as to why the language can be considered endangered.
+Because ISL is a second language, usually not transmitted directly by parents, that means the quality of ISL acquisition is dependent upon the education learners do receive though non-native input of the language (second-generation language users) from people of hearing and Deaf backgrounds and multilingual interactions.

-Transmission barriers of the language stem from the aforementioned reason can be combatted by preservation of ITM in literacy curriculums and thorough documentation of ITM and its native speaker's "perception of the world around them" to increase proficiency of the language.
-One specific barrier, audism, could be faced by the protection of the language becoming politically differentiated from Europe.
+Transmission barriers of the language stem from the aforementioned reason can be combated by preserving ISL in literacy curricula and thorough documentation of ISL and its native speakers' "perception of the world around them" to increase proficiency in the language.
+One specific barrier, audism, could be addressed by the language becoming politically differentiated from Europe.